cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GettingStarted.md

 ## Create your Cloud Carbon Footprint App

-We provide the @cloud-carbon-footprint/create-app package to scaffold standalone instances of Cloud Carbon Footprint.
+We provide the @cloud-carbon-footprint/create-app package to create standalone instances of Cloud Carbon Footprint.

+This option offers a quick setup, but has @cloud-carbon-footprint packages as dependencies.
+This means you will inherit the core estimation logic, but will have less freedom over customizing that logic.

-Using npx you can then run the following to create an app in a chosen subdirectory of your current working directory:
+Using npx, you can then run the following command to create an app within your current working directory:

 ```
 npx @cloud-carbon-footprint/create-app